leozimmerman/ofxAudioAnalyzer/README.md

 ##Essentia Installation

-Install Essential library: http://essentia.upf.edu/documentation/installing.html (Last commit of ofxAudioAnalyzer was tested with https://github.com/MTG/essentia/tree/master downloaded the 23/12/2015)
+Install Essential library: http://essentia.upf.edu/documentation/installing.html
+	* Last commit of ofxAudioAnalyzer was tested with https://github.com/MTG/essentia/tree/master downloaded the 23/12/2015.
+	* There is no need to include the gaia flag in the Essential configuration (./waf configure —with-gaia).

 ##Adding ofxAudioAnalyzer to a New Project